LonoCloud/clj-protocol/README.md

 Full API Documentation (generated with codox) is available [here](https://lonocloud.github.io/clj-protocol/www/index.html).

+clj-protocol is primarily designed for use in ClojureScript (due to stronger host networking interfaces), however, the core libraries also support Clojure (JVM).

 ## Quick Tutorial

 [//]: # (This should be kept in sync with docs/tutorial.md)